Food is not always about hunger.

 But because someone paused long enough to think about another person.

-I still believe some of the kindest people in the world are quietly carrying containers of food into someone else’s day.
+The kindest people in the world are quietly carrying containers of food into someone else’s day.